Joseph William Torrey

-Col. Joseph William Torrey, Rajah of Ambong and Marudu, (April 22, 1828, in Bath, Maine – June 22, 1885, in Boston, Massachusetts) was an American merchant, president of the American Trading Company of Borneo and co-founder of the American colony 'Ellena' (in present-day Kimanis) together with Thomas Bradley Harris on the island of Borneo.
+Joseph William Torrey, Rajah of Ambong and Marudu, (April 22, 1828, in Bath, Maine – June 22, 1885, in Boston, Massachusetts) was an American merchant, president of the American Trading Company of Borneo and co-founder of the American colony 'Ellena' (in present-day Kimanis) together with Thomas Bradley Harris on the island of Borneo.
 He was known as "Yankee Rajah" and served as a U.S. vice-consul to Siam.

 Early life

 Torrey was born on April 22, 1828, in Bath, Maine, the son of Joseph Gendall Torrey and his second wife, Emeline.
 His father, a printer, founded the Maine Gazette, Bath's first newspaper.
 In 1834, the family moved to Roxbury, Massachusetts, a town adjacent to and later annexed by Boston.
 Torrey graduated from the Boston High School under Rev. Dr. Leach.
 At first, he also learned the printing business and worked for several years in the company of his father, which brought him into contact with the satirical magazine, The Carpet-Bag, created and edited by Benjamin Penhallow Shillaber.
 Torrey served in several military companies and was a member of the Ancient and Honorable Artillery Company of Massachusetts.
 However, the authenticity of his military grade "Colonel" is questioned.